Dassault Rafale: Testing

-To meet the various roles expected of the new aircraft, the Air Force required two variants: the single-seat "Rafale C" (chasseur, meaning "fighter" or literally "hunter") and the "Rafale B" (biplace, or two-seater).
-The prototype of the C model (designated C01) completed its first flight on 19 May 1991, signalling the start of a test programme which primarily aimed to test the M88-2 engines, man-machine interface and weapons, and expand the flight envelope.
-Due to budget constraints, the second single-seat prototype was never built.
+To meet the various roles expected of the new aircraft, the Air Force required two variants: the single-seat Rafale C (chasseur, meaning "fighter") and the Rafale B (biplace, "two-seater").
+Its first flight on 19 May 1991 occurred at the company's test facility in Istres.
+This signalled the start of a test programme which primarily aimed to test the M88-2 engines, man-machine interface and weapons, and expand the flight envelope.
+Due to budgetary constraints, the second single-seat prototype was never built.
+The aircraft differed significantly from the Rafale A demonstrator.
+Although superficially similar to the heavier test vehicle, the aircraft was smaller, with a length of 15.3 m and a wingspan of 10.9 m.
+It was less detectable by radar due to the canopy being gold-plated and the addition of radar-absorbent materials; Dassault had also removed the dedicated airbrake.
+The sole Rafale B two-seat preproduction aircraft, B01, made its first flight on 30 April 1993, and served as a platform for testing of weapons and fire-control systems, including the RBE2 radar and the SPECTRA electronic warfare suite.